I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdevicecycleportsynchronously.md

 For more information about the <b>WdfUsbTargetDeviceCyclePortSynchronously</b> method and USB I/O targets, see <a href="https://msdn.microsoft.com/195c0f4b-7f33-428a-8de7-32643ad854c6">USB I/O Targets</a>.

-The following code example power-cycles a specified device's USB port.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |